Itinte/rocketlander_deep_q_learning/README.md

 RocketLander gym (OpenAI) solution through Double Deep Q Network

-This folder contains the code for the AML project of:
 Quentin BB
 Alexis M
 Paul W

-We worked on Rocket and Lunar Landers.
+Rocket and Lunar Landers solutions.

 To run our agents you need to install pybox2d and use the gym toolkit with the extra environment RocketLander.